 SPECIAL JOB REQUIREMENT

-Must possess a valid driver's license for operation of motor vehicles on Arizona roads at the start of employment and maintain said license while employed in this position.
+Must possess a valid State of Arizona Driver's License at the start of employment and maintain said license while employed in this position.

 Must provide acceptable driving history at no cost to the county.